siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 draft = true
 series = []
 tags = ["Personal"]
-title = "Dealing With NOT Imposter Syndrome"
+title = "I Suck At What I Do And That's Not Ok"

 +++